Donald Duck by Frank Smith

 Donald Duck

-Between 1973 and 1976, Smith drew 'Donald Duck' comic book stories in cooperation with inker Steve Steere, which were produced for the studio's foreign licensees.
-He took over the 'Donald Duck' newspaper strip from Frank Grundeen in 1976, and continued it until his death in November 1986.
+Between 1973 and 1976, Frank Smith drew 'Donald Duck' comic book stories in collaboration with inker Steve Steere, produced for foreign Disney licensees (the so-called S-coded studio program stories).
+On 24 May 1976, he took over the 'Donald Duck' newspaper strip from Frank Grundeen, and continued it until his death in November 1986.
 During Smith's run, the gags were written by Greg Crosby (1976-1979) and Bob Foster (1980-1986).
 He was succeeded as the strip's artist by Frank Smith (1976-1986), Jim Franzen (1986), Daan Jippes (1986-1987), Ulrich Schröder (1986), Jørgen Klubien (1986), Tony Strobl (1986-1987), Bill Langley (1987), Pete Alvarado & Larry Mayer (1987-1989) and Larry Knighton (1990-1995).

 Cover artwork for Marvel's Hanna-Barbera books (art by Smith, lay-outs by Mark Evanier).